petergridge/Irrigation-V5/readme.md

 ### Flow sensor
 When defined the system operates on the delivery of volume rather than watering for a specified time.
 - The flow sensor is monitored to determine the volume of water delivered and varies the watering time dynamically.
-- If the flow sensor value is 0, the zone will terminate after 5 minutes.
+- If the flow sensor value is 0, the zone will terminate after 5 seconds.
 - The ignore senor feature has no impact on this sensor.

 ### Adjustment Sensor